 The Christian image of God is that of a rational being who believes in human progress, more fully revealing himself as humans gain the capacity to better understand.
 (4)

 Only in Judaism and Christianity is there the idea of a rational personal God who has created the universe according to rational principles and is bringing history toward some great end.
-Judaism tends to see procession through history where Christianity tends to see progression through history.
+Judaism tends to see a procession through history, while Christianity tends to see a progression through history.
 Only within the Christian milieu do we find the appropriate intellectual orientations that gave modern science its birth.

-Most religions are backward looking.
-They seek to live according to a regimen that was laid down in the past.
-The goal of many religions is to honor the cycles of nature and conform to them.
+Most religions are backward-looking.
+They seek to live according to a regimen laid down in the past.
+The goal of many religions is to honor and conform to the cycles of nature.
 In contrast, Stark points to the way the Christian faith is communicated and how it gives birth to rational inquiry:

 Things might have been different had Jesus left a written scripture.
 But unlike Muhammad or Moses, whose texts were accepted as divine transmissions and therefore have encouraged literalism, Jesus wrote nothing, and from the very start the church fathers were forced to reason as to the implications of a collection of his remembered sayings – the New Testament is not a unified scripture but an anthology.
 Consequently, the precedent for a theology of deduction and inference and for the idea of theological progress began with Paul: “Four our knowledge is imperfect and our prophesy is imperfect.”
 Contrast this with the second verse of the Qur’an which proclaims itself to be “the scripture whereof there is not doubt.”
 (5)